pbrisbin/pbrisbin.com-hugo/content/posts/test-driven-development.md

 Here, it's slightly different.

 People here are working in a sane, documented, open-source world; and they're good.
 Everyone is acutely aware of what's good design and what's not.
-There's a focus on elegant code, industry standards, solid
+There's a focus on elegant code, industry standards, solid OOP principles, and most importantly, we practice Test Driven Development.
-<abbr title="object oriented programming">OOP</abbr> principles, and
-most importantly, we practice Test Driven Development.

 I'm completely new to this method for development, and I gotta say, it's quite nice.